 When learning how to sew your own clothes, there will come a time when you’ll need to sew a pin hem.
-So, in order to prepare you for such a time, today’s post is all about how to sew a pin hem!
-Yay!
+Pin hems are sewn on lightweight or sheer fabrics such as chiffon.

 There are two ways to sew a pin hem using the regular sewing machine foot.
 You can also sew a pin hem using the rolled hem foot!

 One of the methods is an expanded upon way I learnt a few years back, and every time I sew a pin hem, it works perfectly.
-Not sure if that’s just luck, nor whether this trick is widely known, but I’m gonna share it with you here so that you too can sew a pin hem perfectly!
+Not sure if that’s just luck, nor whether this trick is widely known, but I’m gonna share it with you here so that you too can sew a perfect pin hem!

 What Is A Hem?

-A hem is defined as a piece of fabric that has been turned under and stitched in place.
+A hem is defined as a the edge of a piece of fabric.
+To create a clean hem, we usually turn the fabric edge under and stitch it in place.
 However, not all hems ARE stitched.
 It really depends on how you finish a hemline!

 Why Do We Finish Hems?